 and is plotted in Fig.\:\ref{fig:potential} for $\ell=1$ and various values of $R/(GM)$.
 The potential at $r>R$ corresponds to the Schwarzschild vacuum metric, and vanishes at infinity.
 It connects to the interior of the star with a discontinuous step.

-As we can see from Fig.\:\ref{fig:potential}, when $R>9GM/4$, the tortoise coordinate has a finite minimum possible value (dashed lines) corresponding to the centre of the star, because the factor $h/f$ is always regular around $r=0$.
+As we can see from Fig.\:\ref{fig:potential}, when $R>9GM/4$, the tortoise coordinate has a finite minimum possible value (dashed lines) corresponding to the center of the star, because the factor $h/f$ is always regular around $r=0$.
 Moreover, $V(r_*)$ reaches a local minimum greater than zero and then increases towards the surface.

-When $R\to9GM/4$, however, one has $h/f\sim r^{-2}$ and therefore the domain of $r_*$ becomes infinite on both sides, while $V(r_*)$ vanishes at the centre of the star.
+When $R\to9GM/4$, however, one has $h/f\sim r^{-2}$ and therefore the domain of $r_*$ becomes infinite on both sides, while $V(r_*)$ vanishes at the center of the star.
 This closely resembles the situation for black holes, but in that case it is the horizon that is mapped to $r_*\to-\infty$.
-The field modes can thus be \emph{trapped} inside the star, leading to a spectrum of quasi-bound states whose magnitudes are amplified close to the origin.
+If the star is sufficiently close to the Buchdahl limit, then the field modes can thus be \emph{trapped} inside it, leading to a spectrum of quasibound states whose magnitudes are amplified close to the origin.

 These properties of the effective potential, together with the behavior of the tortoise coordinate, suggests that upon quantization the renormalized stress tensor can become important in the Buchdahl limit.
 The rest of our analysis will be done in a more generic way that depends less on the specific theory considered.